Your app can subscribe to events or set up an HTTP endpoint to invoke a function within your app without any user interaction.

 Understanding this hierarchy is key to managing events, especially delete events, which cascade down the hierarchy.

-When a project is deleted in Jira, all its descendants (issues, worklogs, comments, attachments) are also removed.
+When a project is deleted in Jira, all its descendants (issues, worklogs, comments, attachments) or associated entities (eg. boards) are also removed.
 However, it's important to note:

 We only emit a delete event for top-level entities.

-When a project is deleted, we won't emit separate delete events for its child issues.
+When a project is deleted, we won't emit separate delete events for its child issues, associated boards, versions, components or issue types.

 The same applies to the descendants of an issue (worklogs, comments, attachments) when its parent is deleted.

-This means that if your app relies on receiving delete events for individual issues, worklogs, comments, or attachments, you'll need to implement a workaround to handle cascading deletes at the project or issue level.
+This means that if your app relies on receiving delete events for individual issues, worklogs, comments, attachments, boards, versions, components, and issue types you'll need to implement a workaround to handle cascading deletes at the project or issue level.

 To effectively manage cascading deletes and ensure your app can react to these events, you should store an up-to-date copy of the entire project hierarchy structure.
 To achieve this consider the following approach: